AntonTyutin/simple-backup-script/README.md

 # Simple backup bash-script

-Bash-script for making backups of files and mysql databases.
+Bash-script for making backups of files and MySQL databases.

 ### Requirements